elisegk/free-search/README.md

-This is my README instructions file
+# This is my README instructions file

-This is my hello-world Website
+## This is my Free Search website.

+This is a kid-friendly file that is not innapropriate.

+I created this file because I am a kid myself.